 The most important research on MS diets to date was done by Prof. Roy Swank, who conducted a 34-year study that showed people with MS consuming a diet low in saturated fat had dramatically better health outcomes than those who did not follow the diet.

 Dr Swank started treating people with MS using a diet low in saturated fat way back in 1948.
 His diet recommended no red meat or processed food, low-fat dairy products and whole grain starches along with a multivitamin supplement and cod liver oil.

 He discovered that the people who followed the diet for years were often experiencing an improvement in their MS symptoms with slower or no progression of disability.

 The OMS 7-Step Recovery Program builds on Dr Swank’s pioneering work, taking into account modern data on fats as well as additional evidence on other dietary factors.

 Watch this video to get a quick overview of our MS diet recommendations:

 1. Reduce saturated fat intake by:

-- Avoid oils/fats such as coconut and cocoa that are solid at room temperature
+Avoid oils/fats such as coconut oil and cocoa butter that are solid at room temperature

 2. Increase omega-3 intake by:

-- Consuming oily fish three times per week
+Consuming oily fish three times per week – if desired